 Select a machine from the list by hovering over the machine name.
 Machine details will be displayed, along with a play button.
 Click on the play button or machine name to start.

 A new screen will be displayed while Kali Linux and your selected PG machine are loading.
-Once complete, in-browser Kali Linux will open and your selected machine name, along with the IP address, will be displayed in the upper toolbar.
+Once complete, in-browser Kali Linux will open.

 STEP 2: COMPLETE A MACHINE

 To complete a machine, you will need to find and submit one or two flags (depending on the machine).
 To submit a flag, select the Flags button in the upper toolbar, and submit the flag in the window.

 To close Kali Linux and return to the control panel, press the X in the upper toolbar.

 Note: You can find Kali's default credentials here.

 CONNECTING THROUGH VPN

 You need a VPN to access all PG machines.
 Start by downloading and installing your VPN connection pack by clicking the red button CONNECT TO VPN.